 The HOPWA program is housed in the Prevention and Health Promotion Administration (PHPA) in the Maryland Department of Health (MDH), Infectious Disease Prevention and Health Services Bureau.
-The programs contact person is Terry Hawkins, Deputy Chief Health Services, Program Development.
+The program's contact person is Bruno Benavides, Center Chief Health Services.

-The Maryland Department of Health (MDH) was awarded \$517,529 in HOPWA formula funds for our Rural HOPWA Program.
+The Maryland Department of Health (MDH) was awarded \$546,621 in HOPWA formula funds for our Rural HOPWA Program.
 These funds support a comprehensive program designed to prevent homelessness and to help low-income people with HIV/AIDS to live independently in the rural counties of the state.
-Housing activities include: Housing Coordination & Case Management, Tenant-Based Rental Assistance, Permanent Housing Placement Assistance and Short-Term Rent, Mortgage and Utilities Assistance.
-The funds are intended to cover counties that are not recipients of HOPWA funds from another eligible metropolitan statistical area.
+HOPWA activities include: Tenant-Based Rental Assistance, Permanent Housing Placement Assistance and Short-Term Rent, Mortgage and Utilities Assistance.
+The funds were intended to cover counties that do not qualify as an Eligible Metropolitan Statistical Area (EMSA) to receive direct HOPWA awards.
 These counties include:

-- Eastern Region Caroline, Dorchester, Kent, Somerset, Talbot, Wicomico, and Worcester counties - St. Mary's County Western Region Allegany, Garrett, and Washington counties
+- Eastern Region Caroline, Dorchester, Kent, Somerset, Talbot, Wicomico, and Worcester counties - Southern Region St. Mary's County - Western Region Allegany, Garrett, and Washington counties

-MDH also administers HOPWA funding awarded to the City of Frederick in the amount of \$1,518,159.
-These funds are used to serve persons with HIV/AIDS in Frederick and Montgomery Counties.
-Housing activities funded include: Housing Coordination & Case Management, Tenant Based Rental Assistance, Short Term Rent, Mortgage and Utilities Assistance (STRMU) and Permanent Housing Placement Assistance (PHP).
+MDH also administers HOPWA funding awarded to the City of Frederick Housing Authority in the amount of \$1,687,913.
+These funds are used to serve persons with HIV/AIDS in the Frederick/Montgomery EMSA.
+HOPWA activities include: Housing Case Management, Tenant Based Rental Assistance, Short Term Rent, Mortgage and Utilities Assistance (STRMU) and Permanent Housing Placement Assistance (PHP).